 Both full-time and part-time jobs have different characteristics related to responsibility, working hours, and salary benefits.
 Thus, they have distinct advantages and disadvantages over each other, which helps employees bifurcate them according to their requirement, which is included in the further topic.

-According to the common belief, part-time employment is considered to be less beneficial as compared to full-time, but this is not 100% true.
+According to the common belief, part-time employment is considered less beneficial than full-time employment, but this is not 100% true.
 Look at the advantages of the same to find out.

 Full-time employment requires a higher level of trust, loyalty, and responsibility in employees, though it embraces many advantages that are included here.